unicorn-fail/emoji/README.md

 // Convert all applicable values to shortcodes.
 $converter = EmojiConverter::create(['convert' => EmojiConverter::SHORTCODE]);
 echo  $converter->convert('We <3 :unicorn: :D!');
-// We :red-heart: :unicorn-face: :grinning-face:!
+// We :heart: :unicorn: :grinning:!
 ```

 Please note that only UTF-8 and ASCII encodings are supported.
 If your content uses a different encoding please